Spine model, steel bars, wood, coconut shells, embroidered shoes, PVC pipes, etc.

 Sculpture Draft,

-The artist perceives themselves as embodying the role of a hunter-gatherer, engaging with objects not as consumable commodities but as fundamental and tangible entities.
-For the artist, the act of gathering constitutes a vital mode of existence—an approach that fosters intimacy and adaptability.
-Having grown up in a socialist country shaped by an intense ideological pursuit of stability through control, the artist’s fluid identity and methodologies have provided a means of resisting rigidity and dogma.
-By attuning themselves to the intrinsic energy of objects, the artist transforms these materials into reflective surfaces, revealing insights into their own individuality and vitality.
+For the artist, gathering is a fundamental mode of existence—an intimate and adaptive engagement with objects not as consumable commodities, but as entities carrying their own histories and energies.
+Having grown up in a socialist country shaped by an intense ideological pursuit of stability through control, the artist navigates between fluid identities and methodologies as a means of resisting rigidity and dogma.
+By attuning themselves to the intrinsic energy of materials, the artist transforms these found elements into reflective surfaces, revealing insights into their own individuality and vitality.